Key takeaways:

 To work as a roofer in Nevada, register with the Nevada State Contractors Board.

-The application requires proof of previous experience, a background check, a financial statement to determine the value of the license, and proof of insurance to meet all essential requirements.
+The application requires proof of previous experience, a background check, a financial statement to determine the license value, and proof of insurance.

 New Hampshire

-In New Hampshire, contractors are not required to have a license.
-You can work freely in the majority of cities, provided you obtain a permit from the local office you’re working in.
+New Hampshire does not require contractors to have a license.
+You can work in most cities as long as you obtain a permit from the local office.

-However, if you’re looking to start a roofing business, register your business with the state of New Hampshire Department of Revenue Administration.
+If you’re starting a roofing business, register with the New Hampshire Department of Revenue Administration.

 New Jersey

-To work as a roofer, you must get your Home Improvement Contractor license in New Jersey and register with the New Jersey Division of Consumer Affairs.
+To work as a roofer in New Jersey, get your Home Improvement Contractor license and register with the New Jersey Division of Consumer Affairs.

-First, complete the application and submit the required documentation and fees.
-Then provide proof of $500,000 in commercial liability insurance, to meet all necessary requirements.
+Complete the application and submit documentation and fees.
+Provide proof of $500,000 in commercial liability insurance.

 New Mexico